 (optional) 1 tsp toasted poppy seeds

 Find a very large pot which is large enough to hold a lobster.
 Fill with salted water and bring to a simmer (a rolling boil will toughen the meat).
-Immerse one lobster at a time, head first, into the water and let cook for 7 minutes.
+Immerse one lobster at a time, head first, into the water and let cook for at least 7 minutes (large lobsters will need more time).
 Use tongs to remove the lobster and cool under cold running water to stop the cooking.
 Repeat with the remaining lobsters.

 Shell and remove the lobster meat once the lobsters are cool.
 Set lobster meat aside.
 Optionally you can save the shells to make stock.

 Peel, seed, and finely chop the cucumber.
 Remove the leaves from the tarragon stems; discard stem.
 Mix the mayonnaise and mustard in a large bowl.
 Stir lobster meat, cucumber, tarragon, lemon zest, and (if using) poppy seeds into the bowl with the mayonnaise mustard mixture.
 Taste and if the salt and seasonings aren't flavorful enough add more to taste; if the lobster salad is too mild and under flavored, you can squeezing in a small amount of lemon juice to add some bright acidity.
 Sometimes the lobster can taste mild at first; if you give it some time in the refrigerator (an hour or more), it will absorb the flavorings.
 You can refrigerate the salad for up to 1 day.

 Split croissants in half.
 Heat a cast iron or other heavy pan on medium.
 Melt enough butter to lightly coat the bottom of the pan (1 Tbsp or so).
 When the butter bubbles, toast the croissants in the heated pan.